 Puggle playing in Dandelions

-- a) Height: 13 inches to 16 inches at the shoulder
+- Height: 13 inches to 16 inches at the shoulder

-- d) Health: With the genetics of two breeds, a Puggle’s health can be a luck of the draw situation.
+- Health Issues / Health Problems: With the genetics of two breeds, a Puggle’s health can be a luck of the draw situation.

 - Respiratory Malfunctions: Pugs tend to have more respiratory ailments and if a puppy inherited a shorter snout then they may experience some of the same problems.
 A typical non-threatening respiratory symptom sometimes found in this breed is ‘reverse sneezing.’